Contents Menu Expand Light mode Dark mode Auto light/dark, in light mode Auto light/dark, in dark mode Skip to content

 Bases: GlobusAPIError

 Error class for the Search API client.
-In addition to the inherited code and message instance variables, provides error_data.
+In addition to the inherited instance variables, provides error_data.

 Variables: